Spain: Camino de Santiago

 Rolling hills with some longer climbs and a few flat sections.
 Advanced cycling level.
-Moderate level with help from our shuttle to shorten some of the days or by using an electric assist bike.
+Moderate level with assistance from our van to shorten the miles or by using an electric-assist bicycle.
 About 5% of the roads are unpaved, hard-packed dirt or cobblestone.

-14 nights lodging, 13 breakfasts, 6 lunches, 10 dinners, snacks, van support, hybrid bicycle, and trained bilingual guides.
+14 nights lodging, 14 breakfasts, 4 lunches, 10 dinners, snacks, van support, hybrid bicycle, detailed route cues and maps, and trained bilingual guides.

 Hybrid bike is included.

 Fly round-trip to Madrid or Barcelona, Spain.
 Then take the train to Pamplona.
-At the end of the tour, take the train or fly back to Madrid or Barcelona for your return home.
+At the end of the tour, fly back to Madrid or Barcelona for your return home.

 DAY 1: We’ll meet at 4:30pm for a bicycle fitting in Pamplona.
 Famous for the running of the bulls, it is a beautiful city with narrow streets and medieval churches.
 If you arrive early, stroll through Taconera Park as a cure for your jet lag.
 The peaceful gardens in the middle of town are filled with deer, peacocks and swans.